2010–11 Georgia Bulldogs basketball team

 The 2010–11 Georgia Bulldogs men's basketball team represented the University of Georgia during the college basketball season of 2010–2011.
 The team's head coach was Mark Fox, in his second season at UGA.
-They played their home games at Stegeman Coliseum and are members of the Southeastern Conference.
+They played their home games at Stegeman Coliseum and were members of the Southeastern Conference.
 They finished the season 21–12, 9–7 in SEC play and lost in the quarterfinals of the 2011 SEC men's basketball tournament to Alabama.
-They received an at large bid in the 2011 NCAA Division I men's basketball tournament where they lost in the second round to Washington.
+They received an at-large bid to the 2011 NCAA Division I men's basketball tournament, where they lost in the second round to Washington.